01 Jul 2020

 Knowledge is power, says Francis Bacon.
 Content marketing, according to one definition, is “a strategic marketing approach focused on creating and distributing valuable, relevant, and consistent content to attract and retain a clearly defined audience — and, ultimately, to drive profitable customer action.”

-Over 70% of businesses are creating more content in 2018 compared to 2017.
 One of the biggest challenges impacting sales teams is that salespeople are spending less time selling and more time updating websites and creating content.
 For the senior sales professional, however, this is great news!
 While other salespeople are working hard to tell you about themselves, we should be working hard to glean valuable information from all this content.
 Blogs and insights published by potential prospects will consistently let us know 1) what they think they are good at, and 2) what they really need.

 On the other hand, implementing a sound content marketing strategy on your side will draw clients toward you.
 You can set yourself as an expert in your field or product and you may find yourself fielding calls instead of seeking them out.
 Using content marketing is seen as a trend in sales, both for gathering and for disseminating vital information.
 One of the goals of content marketing is to achieve greater visibility for the company in search engine results, making your job easier when you are looking for new potential clients.